getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 is prepended.

-Before and after editing the `pandoc-note` analyses the `title`, `subtitle` and `fileext` of the YAML header of the markdown file.
+Before and after editing the `pandoc-note` analyses the `title`, `subtitle` and `fileext` variables of the YAML header of the markdown file.
 Then it simplifies them in a filesystem friendly form.
 If the result does not equal to `<simplified-title>--<simplified-subtitle>.<ext>` the filename is changed on disk.
 Possible *sort tags* remain untouched.